ceciliabolanos/layer-analysis/README.md

      python3 nlp_embedding.py --model bert-base-uncased --path 'audio_alignments.json' --device 'cuda'
      ```

  Once we have the embedding for each word in each audio we need to compute the matrix of all the embeddings for a specific audio.
 This is because we want to compare how similare are these representations when we change the layer or the model comparison.
-For doing that we can run
+For doing that we can run.
+Mejorar este código para q sea mas funcional

  Command:
      ```
      python3 embeddings_matrix.py
      ```

  With this ready, we can play a little with some experiments like CKA.

   Command:
      ```
-     python3 experiment_CKA.py --model1 'wav2vec2' --layer1 24 --model2 'bert-base-uncased' --layer2 12
+     python3 experiment_CKA.py --model1 'bert-base-uncased' --layer1 12 --model2 'wav2vec2' --layer2 12
      ```
   This generates a matrix with the linear CKA score for each pair of layers.